 - Revenue growth of 8% to 10% per year Our long-term revenue growth target is 8% to 10% per year, with approximately 6% to 7% coming from organic growth and 2% to 3% from acquisitions.
 We met this long-term target by achieving revenue growth of 16% in 2007.
 However, our revenues increased by 6% in 2008 and declined by 6% in 2009, reflecting the impact of the global economic environment discussed above.
 Key drivers of future growth, consistent with the 8% to 10% long-term target, include growth in our lifestyle brands, acquisitions of additional lifestyle brands, international expansion and continued growth in our direct-to-consumer business.
-We now expect our international revenues to grow to 40% of Total Revenues, compared with a prior long-term target of 33%.
-International revenues accounted for 30% of our Total Revenues in 2008 and 2009.
-In addition, we continue to expect our direct-to-consumer business to grow to a level that exceeds 20% of Total Revenues in 2008 and 17% in 2009.
+We now expect our international revenues accounted for 30% of our Total Revenues in 2008 and 2009.
+In addition, we continue to expect our direct-to-consumer business to grow to a level that exceeds 20% of Total Revenues through an increase in sales within existing stores, new store openings and expansion of our e-commerce platforms.
+Direct-to-consumer revenues comprised 16% of our Total Revenues in 2008 and 17% in 2009.
 We have many programs in place to continue to drive organic growth, including a plan to invest \$50 million behind our strongest brands in 2010, and will continue our aggressive search to acquire branded lifestyle businesses that meet our strategic and financial goals. - Operating income of 15% of revenues Operating margins of 12.3% in 2008 and of 11.9% in 2009 (excluding the effect of the impairment charge discussed in the "Analysis of Results of Continuing Operations" section below) were negatively impacted by difficult global economic conditions.
 In addition, operating margins in 2008 included the negative impact from nonrecurring charges related to cost saving actions taken near the end of that year, and in 2009 included a significant increase in expense for our defined benefit pension plans.
 We expect to improve our operating margin as we (i) achieve disproportionate growth in our higher margin, faster growing lifestyle businesses, (ii) grow our international and retail businesses, which also have higher operating margins than VF averages, and (iii) continue our relentless focus on cost reduction. - Earnings per share growth of 10% to 11% per year While we have exceeded this target in recent years, we did not meet this long-term target in 2008 and 2009 due to the negative impact of the factors discussed above.
 We expect to increase earnings per share by 9% to 11% in 2010.

-Return on invested capital of 17% - We believe that a high return on capital is closely correlated with enhancing total shareholder return.
+• Return on invested capital of 17% - We believe that a high return on capital is closely correlated with enhancing total shareholder return.
 We calculate return on invested capital as follows: